 There are many reasons why protecting the integrity of the Network was a high-level need.
 Provisioning and lack of automated processes made maintenance activities take longer and removed resources from our broadband platform.
 Legacy infrastructure had a larger footprint that consumed more power and cooling than our newer technologies.
 Finally, TDM and packet-based networks were not being updated by their manufacturers.
 The lack of available support and security also made it an easy decision to minimize our legacy footprint and protect the integrity of the Network.

 In order for this Network transformation to run like clockwork, all of the operations and engineering staff came together to do an assessment and create a plan with open communications with the goals to identify, consolidate, and remove legacy infrastructure.
-We now have only 10-15 legacy circuits left.
-By July of 2021, the ICN will have sunsetted our ATM network and dramatically reduced our TDM footprint.
+As of July 23, 2021, we successfully turned down the ATM lasers and dramatically reduced our TDM footprint.

 Migrating to IP